-Jack’s Premium Dog Food earns the Advisor’s second-highest tier rating of 4 stars.
+Jack’s Premium Dog Food receives the Advisor’s top rating of 5 stars.

-The Jack’s Premium product line includes two dry dog foods.
+The Jack’s Premium product line includes the 8 dry dog foods listed below.

-Jack’s Premium Dog Food Beef recipe was selected to represent both products in the line for this review.
+Jack’s Premium Hi Pro is selected to represent the other products in the line for this review.

 Dry Dog Food

 Ingredients: Chicken meal, pork meal, chicken fat (preserved with mixed tocopherols), grain sorghum, whole peas, whole brown rice, flax seed, kelp, yeast culture, carrots, peas, blueberries, cranberries, chicory root, dried eggs, Yucca schidigera extract, sage, zinc amino acid complex, manganous amino acid complex, iron amino acid complex, vitamin A supplement, vitamin D3 supplement, vitamin E supplement (natural source vitamin E), niacin, d-calcium pantothenate, biotin, thiamine mononitrate, riboflavin, sodium selenite, pyridoxine hydrochloride, vitamin B12 supplement, folic acid, cobalt carbonate, mixed tocopherols, citric acid, rosemary extract, Lactobacillus acidophilus fermentation product, dried Aspergillus niger fermentation extract, dried Trichoderma longibrachiatum fermentation extract, dried Bacillus subtilis fermentation extract

 |Dry Matter Basis||34%||22%||35%|